tcgoetz/GarminDB/README.md

 # Using It

 The scripts are automated with [Make](https://www.gnu.org/software/make/manual/make.html).
 Run the Make commands in a terminal window.
-You may need to reconfigure the file and directory paths in the makefile variables.
+You may need to reconfigure the file and directory paths in the variables in the file `defines.mk`.

 * Git clone GarminDB repo.
 Get the command from the green button on the project home page.
 * Run `make setup` get the scripts ready to process data.